 Look to:

-• The Bureau of Justice Statistics' (BJS) Arrest Data Analysis Toolprovides the estimated national, state, and local agency crime statistics available through the FBI's Crime Data Explorer, but because this tool has arrest data from 1980 to 2014, it's useful if you need to retrieve data before 1985.
+• The Bureau of Justice Statistics’ (BJS) Law Enforcement Agency Reported Crime Analysis Tool (LEARCAT) provides the estimated national, state, and local agency crime statistics available through the FBI’s Crime Data Explorer, but this tool offers additional custom views of the National Incident-Based Reporting System (NIBRS) data.

 • The homepage for both tools include a helpful User’s Guide.